CERT-Polska/snort3-x509-reputation-plugin/README.md

 #About:
 x509rep is an ips_option extension to Snort++ (tested on snort-3.0.0-a3 version).
-It allows users to verify certificates sent using the SSL protocol in four different ways:
+It allows users to verify the lowest level certificates sent using the SSL protocol in four different ways:
--	by comparing the lowest level certificate fingerprint with a fingerprint white-list.
+-	by comparing certificate fingerprint with a fingerprint white-list.
--	by comparing the lowest level certificate fingerprint with fingerprint black-list.
+-	by comparing certificate fingerprint with fingerprint black-list.
 -	by verifying the certificate using trusted certificates saved in a particular folder.
 -	by verifying the certificate using untrusted certificates saved in a particular folder.